mtargonski/boneIO-docusaurus/hardware/case.md

 ## Printing Setup

-You need 3d printer with the bed that has at least 27cm in the longest side for example Creality Ender 5 Plus.
+You need a 3D printer with the bed that has at least 27cm in the longest side.
+For example Creality Ender 5 Plus.

 Prefered material is: **PET-G** - it is pretty easy to print and it is more resistant to temperature than PLA.